 If you happen to get into an accident, you will want to find an attorney that specializes in small motorcycles accidents.
 Look for attorneys have the knowledge and experience to effectively represent you in your claim.

 This website is an example of a law firm that specializes in personal injury cases, which includes small motorcycles accident injuries.

-Now, let’s talk about bikes!
+Now, let’s talk about the street legal dirt bike!

 BMW G 310 R & GS

 BMW has two different small bikes two choose from.
 The first is the R model that has a naked look to it.
 It’s 313cc pumping out 34 horsepower.
 It is slightly heavier than other bikes on this list at 349 pounds.